xizon/uix-kit/README.md

-## Key Features

-* Supports 3D and 2D rendering with three.js and pixi.js.
-* Using Sass to Control Scope With BEM Naming
+## Why use it

+* Not a reusable component structure
+* Not a JavaScript framework
+* Webpack-based dev environment which is an intuitive toolkit system
+* Use any JavaScript libraries in your favorite way to build styles and animation scripts
+* W3C standard and SEO
+* Control scope with BEM naming, so the core Uix Kit project is not in conflict with the other projects
-* Automatically generate a table of contents for each module comment of the name.
+* Automatically generate a table of contents for each module comment of the name
-* Simple custom CSS and JS core files
+* Each module consists of SASS / SCSS, JavaScript and HTML files
-* 100% Responsive & Mobile Ready
-* Prepare some generic plug-ins in advance
+* Make a foundation for the React architecture
 * Compatible with Bootstrap 4.x
 * Provides a common web page components and layouts
-* W3C Standard Support
-* Support PJAX no refresh method for loading pages
-* Support JS, HTML and SASS component library automatically packaged.
-* Make a foundation for the React architecture.
-* The core module adopts ES6 import and export, and the third-party plugins adopt pure file merger and do not import and export.
+* Using ES6 to import or export multiple modules, the third-party plugins could adopt pure file merger method and do not import and export
+* The complete directory of examples in order to develop a responsive website independently without Node.js dev environment
+* Suitable for developing the standardized responsive website and WordPress templates

 * * *